sriram-ponangi/Microservices-Demo-Projects/a.) Configuration Management/README.md

 - Bootstrapping the application properties can be easily done by using a bootstrap.properties or bootstrap.yml file.

-### 3. There are two ways to get the configurations from the config-server:
+### 3. Two common ways to get the configurations from the config-server:
 1. [**Config First Approach:**](https://github.com/sriram5795/Springboot-Demo-Projects/tree/master/1.%20Configuration%20Management/1.%20Config%20First/SpringCloudConfigServer "readme")
 	- Get the properties directly from the Config-Server by looking at the location details specified in the bootstrap.yml file.
 2. [**Discovery First Approach:**](https://github.com/sriram5795/Springboot-Demo-Projects/tree/master/1.%20Configuration%20Management/2.%20Discovery%20First/EurekaServer-ConfigServer "readme")
 	- Get the properties from the Config-Server by requesting for it's location details from the discovery server(there by contacting discovery server first ie., before the config-server.
 Hence the name Discovery First)

-### 4. [Security in Spring-Cloud-Config-Server:](https://github.com/sriram-ponangi/Spring-Boot-Microservices-Demo-Projects/tree/master/a.\)%20Configuration%20Management/3.%20Securing%20the%20Configs)
+### 4. [Securing secrets](https://github.com/sriram-ponangi/Spring-Boot-Microservices-Demo-Projects/tree/master/a.\)%20Configuration%20Management/3.%20Securing%20the%20Configs) in the configs:
 - Encrypting Secrets
 - Password protecting REST endpoints